 - Test the webhook handler.

 - HTTP code 204 without a message body

 - HTTP code 400 describing the problem if the specified user was not found or if an invalid signature was passed

 - Click Pay Station in the side menu and go to Settings.

 - Set the Checkout toggle to On.

 Test payment process

-After successfully configuring the plugin, test the payment process.
-By default, all payments are in the sandbox mode and you can use a test bank card to simulate a successful payment process.
+After successfully configuring the asset, test the payment process.
+By default, all payments are made in sandbox mode for any users.
+Use a test bank card to simulate a successful payment process.